ServerPress/wpsitesync/readme.txt

 Installation instructions: To install, do the following:

-1. From the dashboard of your site, navigate to Plugins --&gt; Add New.
+1. From the dashboard of your site, navigate to Plugins --> Add New.
 2. Select the "Upload Plugin" button.
 3. Click on the "Choose File" button to upload your file.
 3. When the Open dialog appears select the wpsitesynccontent.zip file from your desktop.